(Un)likelihood Training for Interpretable Embedding: Experiments

 \subsubsection{Sensitivity of $\theta$.}

 The hyper-parameter $\theta$ in Eq. (\ref{eq:score_fusion}) controls the weights of concept-based search and concept-free search in fusion.
 Specifically, the extreme value $\theta=0$ represents concept-free only search (aka embedding search) while $\theta=1$ denotes concept-based only search.
-Fig.~\ref{fig:theta_parameter} shows the AVS performances of varied $\theta=\{0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0\}$ on six query sets.
+Fig.~\ref{fig:theta_parameter} shows the AVS performances with $\theta=\{$0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0$\}$ on the six query sets.
 As observed, the fused performances vary slightly in $[0.4,0.6]$.
 In the paper, we report $\theta=0.5$ as the fusion search.

-\subsubsection{Video representation}
+\subsubsection{Video Representation}

 For the video representation, we extract three kinds of features in the paper.
 They are CNN features (resnet152 + resnext101 \cite{resnet,resnext}), vision transformer feature (Swin Transformer \cite{SwinTrans}) pre-trained on an image classification dataset (i.e., ImageNet \cite{imagenet}), and motion feature (SlowFast \cite{slowfast}) pre-trained on a video action dataset (i.e., Kinetic \cite{kinetics600}).
 Table \ref{exp:different_feat} contrasts the average AVS performances on six TRECVid query sets (tv16-tv21) using different combinations of these video features.
 The CNN features (i.e., resnet152+resNext101) serve as a baseline.
 As observed, the combination of all three kinds of features obtains the best result (i.e., L4).
-The model with diverse features (i.e., L3) beats the model with only visual feature (i.e., L2).
+The model with diverse features (i.e., L3) beats the model with only visual features (i.e., L2).
 Specifically, the enhanced motion feature (i.e., SlowFast) improves the motion queries by detecting the target action more precisely.
-For example, for the query-653 \textit{Find shots of group of people clapping}, the motion model obtains xinfAP~= 0.561 versus xinfAP = 0.111 of the visual only models by having higher accuracy on the action clapping.
-Similarly, the enhanced visual feature (i.e., Swin Transformer) improves the baseline by having higher accuracy on visual items, such as the Christmas decoration in query-571 and wheelchair in query-581.
+For example, for the query-653 \textit{Find shots of a group of people clapping}, the motion model obtains xinfAP~= 0.561 versus xinfAP = 0.111 of the visual-only models by having higher accuracy on the action clapping.
+Similarly, the enhanced visual feature (i.e., Swin Transformer) improves the baseline by having higher accuracy on visual items, such as the Christmas decoration in query-571 and the wheelchair in query-581.